Image upload overview

 CKEditor 5 introduces a new way of handling images, with a strong focus on the end–user experience.
 This feature is called Easy Image and its goal is to make the image upload as effortless and intuitive as possible.

 Easy Image is part of the CKEditor Cloud Services offer.
-It is a SaaS product which:
+It is a SaaS product that:

 - securely uploads images,